…by Jonas E. Alexis

 Crewdson, “New Revelation in Attack on American Spy Ship,” Chicago Tribune, October

 Melman, “Israeli Communications Said to Prove IAF Knew Liberty was US Ship,” Haaretz, April 10, 2007.

-Posted by Jonas E. Alexis on October 31, 2015, With 8268 Reads Filed under History, World.
+Posted by Jonas E. Alexis on October 31, 2015, With 8278 Reads Filed under History, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.